jizezhang/datafusion-benchmarking/README.md

 2. `queries`: query scripts (new copy)
 3. `results`: output directory for benchmark results
 4. `builds`: directory binaries, named with the format `datafusion-cli@<revision>@<revision_timestamp>`
-4. `scripts`: scripts for manually running benchmarks (not part of this report)
+4. `scripts`: scripts for manually running benchmarks (not part of this report).
+See [scripts] for more details.

 ## TODOs: